coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 -   *White Dragon Orb: Protection from energy (cold)* (Fortitude DC 17 negates).

-**The Saint's Mace:** This relic appears to be a simple, well-used cudgel, but its simple appearance hides great power.
-The *saint's mace* has a +5 enhancement bonus and functions as a heavy mace with the holy, lawful, and disruption special abilities.
+**The Saint’s Mace:** This relic appears to be a simple, well-used cudgel, but its simple appearance hides great power.
+The *saint’s mace* has a +5 enhancement bonus and functions as a heavy mace with the holy, lawful, and disruption special abilities.
 The wielder can project *searing light* from the mace at will, at caster level 20th.